 TinyScan lets you scan documents with your device’s camera and turns them into PDFs.
 You can scan in colour, greyscale or black and white; customise page sizes for PDF export, including Letter, Legal and A4; and protect your documents with a passcode.

 Then once you’re done, you can share your PDFs via email, Dropbox, Evernote, Google Drive, OneDrive or Box, or just directly to your computer.
-You can even send a fax via the Tiny Fax app.

 How many productive hours are you losing to your phone?
 Freedom is basically an online chastity belt for those who can’t fight the distractions of a device constantly beeping that someone’s spammed you on Twitter, or that a friend of a friend has posted a pic of their lunch on Instagram.

-There are plenty of to-do apps on the market, so the idea behind Teuxdeux was to build something that was bare-bones, but visually compelling and highly usable.
+There are plenty of to-do apps on the market, so the idea behind Teuxdeux was to build something that was bare bones, but visually compelling and highly usable.

 The aim was to make an app as simple to use as a paper list, but with the extra functionality of digital.
 So, for example, the to-dos you don’t tick off automatically roll over to the next day; you can hide completed to-dos; and you’re able to drag today’s to-dos across to tomorrow’s list.

-While the app isn’t hugely well known yet, its friendliness and usability has led to endorsements from leading designers such as John Gruber, Jason Santa Maria and Jessica Hische, who calls it “Google Cal's and Google Task's better-looking and far more fun sister”.
+The app's friendliness and usability has led to endorsements from leading designers such as John Gruber, Jason Santa Maria and Jessica Hische, who calls it “Google Cal's and Google Task's better-looking and far more fun sister”.